 A sweet spin on a savory Southern classic, these Sweet Potato Grits are incredibly smooth, creamy and filled with perfectly warm spiced sweet potato flavor.
 Sweet Potato Grits make for the perfect pairing for steak, shrimp, or even your favorite veggies!
-If you love these, you will also love these Classic Southern Grits and these Baked Cheese Grits.

 I’ve been on a real comfort food kick lately.
 Sometimes, life just gets a little crazy and you need some cozy, warm-you-from-inside food.
 I’m talking fried chicken, chili, collard greens, and a bucket full of buttery grits.
 You feel me?